-- 17. The Senior Dean or another person appointed by them (the Investigator) will investigate the case to establish the relevant factual evidence and decide on any actions which should be taken.
+- 17. The Senior Dean will either appoint an Investigator or act as Investigator themselves.
+As a rule, the Investigator should not have had previous involvement with the issues in the case, or work closely with any of the parties, and should have received appropriate training.
+The Investigator will establish the relevant factual evidence, write a report for the Senior Dean and make a recommendation to the Senior Dean on possible courses of action.
 This may include: - a) informing the person against whom a complaint has been made of the allegations against him or her; - b) meeting separately with the complainant and the alleged harasser; - c) speaking to other relevant people on a confidential basis; and/or - d) obtaining further relevant information.